-My name is Kenny Clay.
-I am pursuing a bachelor’s degree in electrical engineering at UAB.
-I grew up in Trussville, Alabama and graduated from Hewitt-Trussville High School in June 2017.
-After graduating from high school, I decided to enlist in the Air National Guard.
-I knew enlisting would help me obtain the work ethic and military experience I need to one day become a military pilot.
-My ANG job field is in avionics.
-The avionics job helped me get a start in learning about and working with equipment dealing with electrical engineering principles.
-The job also gave me on the job technical experience that a classroom setting can not duplicate.
-My enlistment opened many opportunities: College tuition assistance, the ability to climb through the ranks to become a guard pilot, and most of all the Red Tail Scholarship.
+Kenny Clay is a certified flight instructor and is pursuing a bachelor’s degree in electrical engineering at UAB.
+He grew up in Trussville, Alabama, and graduated from Hewitt-Trussville High School in June 2017.
+After graduating from high school, he enlisted in the Air National Guard.
+His enlistment helped him obtain a solid work ethic and military experience.
+His ANG job in avionics helped him work with equipment dealing with electrical engineering principles.
+The job provided him with the technical job experience that a classroom setting can not duplicate.
+The enlistment opened many opportunities: College tuition assistance, the ability to climb through the ranks to become a guard pilot, and most of all the Red Tail Scholarship.

-I got hooked on flying the day one of my dad’s friends, who was building hours for his commercial pilot certificate, decided to take my dad and me flying in a Cessna 182.
-He departed from the airport and cleared the controlled airspace.
-Once we leveled off, he let me take the controls and fly around.
-After we landed, I knew I wanted to start taking lessons.
-I started flying lessons the summer of 2014.
-Through a lot of hard work and the struggle to fund my newly found passion, I finally obtained my Private Pilot’s License in the spring of 2017.
-Then, I left for basic training June 2017.
-Once I returned from the basic training and tech school, I started my IFR flight training.
-The Red Tail Scholarship Foundation decided to help me along my journey to earn an IFR rating, and more importantly, mentor, and guide me to my long-term goal of becoming a commercial pilot.
-I could not be more grateful for the flying opportunities the Red Tail Scholarship foundation has opened up for others and for me.
+Kenny got hooked on flying the day one of his father’s friends took them flying in a Cessna 182.
+The pilot departed from the airport and cleared the controlled airspace.
+Once he leveled off, the pilot let Kenny take the controls and fly around.
+After they landed, Kenny knew he wanted to start taking lessons.
+Kenny started flying lessons in the summer of 2014.
+Through a lot of hard work and the struggle to fund his newly found passion, he obtained a Private Pilot’s License in the spring of 2017.
+Then, he left for basic training in June 2017.
+Once he returned from basic training and tech school, he started IFR flight training.
+The Red Tail Scholarship Foundation began to help him along his journey to earn an IFR rating, and more importantly, mentor and guide him to his long-term goal of becoming a commercial pilot.
+He could not be more grateful for the flying opportunities the Red Tail Scholarship Foundation has created.